-- Google Chrome (version 69)
+- Google Chrome (version 74+)

-- 64-bit version of Windows 10 or macOS 10.12
+- 64-bit version of Windows 10 or macOS 10.14+

-- A minimum 4Gb of RAM
+- Minimum 4Gb of RAM

 - A computer with Intel i5 dual-core processor or equivalent

 One of the most important improvements you can make in your network is by setting up a QoS on your router.
 What exactly is a QoS and what does it do?
-A QoS, (quality of service) allows you to prioritize voice traffic in your network when several users are using the internet for a variety of other activities (emails, videos, web browsing).
+A QoS, (Quality of Service) allows you to prioritize voice traffic in your network when several users are using the internet for a variety of other activities (emails, videos, web browsing).
 When you have a router capable of setting QoS rules, you’ll see that the quality of your calls will significantly improve as the voice packets are able to transfer in a continuous stream.

 Please feel free to run this test to estimate your network's current bandwidth capabilities.

-- TCP: 443, 5349, 10194
+- TCP: 443, 3478, 5349, 10194

-- UDP & TCP : 3478 + from 10000 to 20000
+- UDP: from 10000 to 20000

-Please note that the * covers all subdomains.
+* = covers all subdomains.